 Both TouchBistro and Lavu are modern POS providers that have been around for roughly a decade respectively.
 Having established solid reputations in the industry, these two restaurant management and payment processing solutions are used by a wide variety of venues – from food trucks to full service restaurants.

 But while TouchBistro and Lavu share many similarities, it’s important to know that these two systems are not one and the same.
 From payment processing solutions to customer support, there are a number of key differences between TouchBistro and Lavu.

-Of course, it can be tough to spot all these differences without some in-depth research, which is why we’ve conducted a comprehensive, head-to-head review of TouchBistro vs Lavu.
+Of course, it can be tough to spot all these differences without some in-depth research, which is why we’ve conducted a comprehensive, head-to-head TouchBistro vs Lavu POS review.